orfeas-k/kubeflow-istio-ambient-demo/use-case-c-programmatic-access-using-k8s-token/README.md

 This use case enables programmatic access from outside the cluster to:
 1. KFP api (via KFP UI)
 ![alt text](./img/image.png)
+In this scenario, a user outside the cluster tries to access the KFP api server through the external IngressGateway, using a k8s token they obtained previously.
+The same exact flow is possible with a Dex token as well, with the difference that Istio uses the JWKs fetched from Dex.
+Here, the KFP api server can process the JWT and thus provide only data that the user is authorized to access.
 2. user workloads
 ![alt text](./img/image-1.png)
+In this scenario, a user outside the cluster tries to query the KServe Inference Service (ISVC) for a prediction.
+This scenario is exactly the same as the previous one.
+The only difference here is that the request targets a user workload and authorization is restricted only by the AP, rather than the component’s ability to interpret headers.
+Note that:
+    1. The ISVC is deployed in RawDeployment mode.
+    1. The AuthorizationPolicy that configures the namespace isn’t available by default in a Kubeflow cluster but needs to be added manually.

 With those manifests, we also confirm the following use cases:
 1. (some) KFP components allow all requests